OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 > A video of setting up OWASP ZAP with an Android device can be found on [secure.force.com](https://security.secure.force.com/security/tools/webapp/zapandroidsetup "Setting up ZAP for Android").

-A few other differences: from Android 8 onward, the network behavior of the app changes when HTTPS traffic is tunneled through another connection.
-And from Android 9 onward, the SSLSocket and SSLEngine will behave a little bit different in terms of erroring when something goes wrong during the handshakes.
+A few other differences: from Android 8.0 (API level 26) onward, the network behavior of the app changes when HTTPS traffic is tunneled through another connection.
+And from Android 9 (API Level 28) onward, the SSLSocket and SSLEngine will behave a little bit different in terms of error handling when something goes wrong during the handshakes.

-As mentioned before, starting with Android 7, the Android OS will no longer trust user CA certificates by default, unless specified in the application.
+As mentioned before, starting with Android 7.0 (API level 24), the Android OS will no longer trust user CA certificates by default, unless specified in the application.
 In the following section, we explain two methods to bypass this Android security control.

 ###### Bypassing the Network Security Configuration

-From Android 7 onwards, the network security configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.
+From Android 7.0 (API level 24) onwards, the network security configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.

 In order to implement the network security configuration for an app, you would need to create a new xml resource file with the name `network_security_config.xml`.
 This is explained in detail in one of the [Google Android Codelabs](https://codelabs.developers.google.com/codelabs/android-network-security-config/#3 "Basic Network Security Configuration").